The most important components of a sprinkler system are the network of distribution pipes and a dedicated, guaranteed water supply

 There are various types of sprinklers

-Suspended and standing spray sprinklers
+Pendent and upright flat spray sprinklers

 The most common type of sprinkler.
 Standing sprinklers are used when the pipework is visible.
 Suspended sprinklers are always used when the pipework is hidden.